alexguillamon/casting_agency_api_project/README.md

 # Casting Agency Project

 This project is simple api for Actors and Movies to be used for the front end software of a fictitious casting agency.

-The goal of this project is two fold:
+The motivation for this project is two fold:

-1. To create a great easy to use API that handles request efficiently and error gracefully.
+1. To create a simple and easy to use API that handles request efficiently and error gracefully.
-2. To apply and show my skills as a Full Stack Developer by accomplishing goal 1.
+2. To apply and show my skills as a Full Stack Developer to potential employers by accomplishing goal 1.

 All code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).